jampe/kp2bw/README.md

   -kppw KPPW            KeePass db password
   -bwpw BWPW            Bitwarden Password
-  -y                    Skips the confirm bw installation question -folder-generation-mode FOLDER_GENERATION_MODE
+  -y                    Skips the confirm bw installation question -v                    Verbose output -folder-generation-mode FOLDER_GENERATION_MODE
                         Set the folder generation mode.
 Options: root-only => nested or not, only the root folder of the folder tree is created, combine => nested folders will be created with a combined name.
 E.g. foo/bar in KeePass results in a foo-bar folder in Bitwarden.
 ```